bry-ce/cryptoSpotPrice/README.md

-# quickly and easily check the value of your ethereum holdings:
+# Quickly and easily check the value of your ethereum holdings:
-simply connect you wallet securely and quickly and view your holdings, and value in usd.
+simply connect you wallet securely and quickly and view your holdings, and value in US dollars.

 ## How to use:
 - connect wallet using the button in the top right